RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	volume	storage,	where	data	is	stored	on	a logical	partition	resembling	a	traditional	file	system	hierarchy,	is	an official	cloud	storage	type	used	with	Infrastructure	as	a	Service	(IaaS).

-### Question # 44 - When	data	is	required	to	be	archived	and	retained	for	extended	lengths	oftime,	which	of	the	following	becomes	the	most	pressing	concern	over time?
+### Question # 44 - When	data	is	required	to	be	archived	and	retained	for	extended	lengths	of time,	which	of	the	following	becomes	the	most	pressing	concern	over time?
 A.	Encryption
 B.	Size
 C.	Restoration